 |---|---|---|---|

-| Discovery Q3 (Frequency) | 8% (1/13) | ↓↓ REGRESSION | Was 26% — went backwards |
+| Frequency Question | 8% (1/13) | ↓↓ REGRESSION | Was 26% -- went backwards |

 | Follow-Up Sequence | 25% (1/4) | New tracking |

 Target next week: 40%+ adherence (5+ hits out of ~13 opportunities).
-Lower than last week's 50% target because we need to reverse the regression before pushing higher.

-Target: 3+ follow-up attempts next week (up from 1).
+Target: 3+ follow-up attempts next week.

-Target: Phone avg ≥6.0, ≤2 phone losses next week.
+Target: Phone avg above 6.0, 2 or fewer phone losses next week.

 | Metric | SMS (n=14) | Phone (n=10) | Gap |